 10% will be B of which 8.6 and 1.4

 5% will be AB of which 4.3 and .7

 Compatability Chart For Red Cell Transfusion

-To find out which blood donation is best for you and the community go to the home page and click on Calendar.
+To find out which blood donation is best for you and the community go to the home page and look at the blood supply status chart.

 Patient’s Blood Type Is:

 A+, A-, O+, O-

 AB+, AB-, A+, A-, B+, B-, O+, O-

 AB-, A-, B-, 0-